Colony collapse disorder: Nosema

 Some have suggested the syndrome may be an inability by beekeepers to correctly identify known diseases such as European foulbrood or the microsporidian fungus Nosema apis.
 The testing and diagnosis of samples from affected colonies (already performed) makes this highly unlikely, as the symptoms are fairly well known and differ from what is classified as CCD.
 A high rate of Nosema infection was reported in samples of bees from Pennsylvania, but this pattern was not reported from samples elsewhere.

 Hives of western honey bees infected with Nosema ceranae are wiped out within eight days indicating that CCD may be caused by N. ceranae.
 A research team claim to have ruled out many other potential causes, however, a 2009 survey of US CCD-affected bee populations found only about half of the colonies sampled, both in CCD and control populations, were infected with N. ceranae.

 Electron microscopy images of Nosema podocotyloidis, a related species in the Nosema genus of parasitic fungi.
 Unlike Nosema apis it parasitizes Digenea.

 The primary antifungal agent used against Nosema is fumagillin, which has been used in a German research project to reduce the microsporidian's impact, and is mentioned as a possible remedy by the CCDWG.
 Higes also claims to have successfully cured colonies with fumagillin.
 A review of these results described these results as promising, but cautioned "N. ceranae may not be to blame for all cases of colony collapse".
 Various areas in Europe have reported this fungus, but no direct link to CCD has yet been established.

 In 2007, N. ceranae was reported in a few hives in California.
 The researcher did not, however, believe this was conclusive evidence of a link to CCD; "We don't want to give anybody the impression that this thing has been solved".
 A USDA bee scientist has similarly stated, "while the parasite Nosema ceranae may be a factor, it cannot be the sole cause.
 The fungus has been seen before, sometimes in colonies that were healthy".

 N. ceranae has been detected in honey bees from several states using PCR of the 16S gene.
 In New York, N. ceranae was detected in 49 counties, and of the 1,200 honey bee samples collected, 528 (44%) were positive for Nosema, from which, PCR analysis of 371 spore positive samples revealed 96% were N. ceranae, 3% had both N. ceranae and N. apis, and 1% had N. apis only.

+The infection damages the bee's midgut, resulting in the necrosis of intestinal tissue.
+This impairs the bee's ability to digest food and absorb nutrients.
 When healthy bees are fed pollen filled with fungicides, insecticides, and other agrochemicals—including imidacloprid—they are more likely to be infected by N. ceranae, thereby suggesting a potential link to CCD.